Security-Onion-Solutions/securityonion-docs/salt.rst

    Salt is a new approach to infrastructure management built on a dynamic communication bus.
 Salt can be used for data-driven orchestration, remote execution for any infrastructure, configuration management for any app stack, and much more.

 Salt is a core component of Security Onion 2.0 as it manages all processes on all nodes.
+In a distributed deployment, the manager node controls all other nodes via salt.
+These other nodes are referred to as minions.

 Firewall Requirements
 ---------------------

-In a distributed deployment, the manager node controls all other nodes via salt.
-These other nodes are referred to as minions and they need to be able to connect to the manager node on ports ``4505/tcp`` and ``4506/tcp``:
+Minions must be able to connect to the manager node on ports ``4505/tcp`` and ``4506/tcp``:

 http://docs.saltstack.com/topics/tutorials/firewall.html